dblanque/pdns-recursor-scripts/README.md

 # Scripts for PowerDNS Split-DNS and Malware Filtering

+Script Repository maintained by Dylan Blanqué.
+Created in 2024.

 # REQUIREMENTS

 You must have `lua-rex-pcre` or `lua-rex-pcre2` installed (Can be done with `apt` or `luarocks`).